PyConPL/Book/2015/presentations/condemned_to_reinvent_sql/text.md

 ```

 Then, partition the result by building name, within each partition order rows
-by number of lectures, then fetch first and last value of "month" column:
+by number of lectures, then fetch first and last value of "month" column
+(be sure to use a real relational DBMS, MySQL can't do any of the presented
+sql snippets):

 ```sql
 with "busy_months" as (